SmarterApp/TDS_TeacherHandScoringSystem/README.md

 *  Various Bug Fixes
 *  Stored procedure changes for some bug fixes
 * Removed some unnecessary code,  removing district and school from table

+### 6/30/2015
+1. Enhanced exception handling, including client-side JavaScript error handling, enhanced error messages, having trace/activity logs and error logs stored into different database tables.
+2. Removed duplicated license header information.
+Somehow, the C# code files in BB contain duplicated license header.
+3. Moved server side session variables to cookies.
+In order to deploy THSS to a web farm, previously, the sticky session was required to be on so that different web servers could share session variables.
+After this change, the sticky session doesn’t need to be on so to better the web server performance.
+4. Code-refactored with UserAttribute class attributes.
+5. Loaded User Permissions definition through singleton, so that a web request to permission server is only fired once.
+6. Increased sql command time-out for persisting test responses from a large test xml file to database.
+7. Fixed some deadlock issues with persisting responses to database tables.